torres2235/CS-100-R-Shell/README.md

 # Prototypes/Research
 **fork(), execvp(), waitpid()** - Created a small program (for_demo.cpp) to experiment with fork(), pid, and how children work.
 At this point we have a clear understanding on how to use these functions together and implament them within our Executor Class. <br /> <br />

 **Shunting Yard** - In order to build our expression tree with correct precedence, we are experementing with using the Shunting Yard algorithm.
+We use this to convert our expression to Postfix notation.

 # Development and Roadmap Testing
 Anthony Pan | Joshua Torres